Darrin Maharaj: Television

 In January 2007, Maharaj left SunTV to work with his friend and mentor, Moses Znaimer.
-Maharaj became host and reporter for Znaimer's production company MZTV and host for TELUS TV.
+Maharaj became the host and reporter for Znaimer's production company MZTV and host for TELUS TV.
 Ironically, he is often cast as a hard hitting news reporter.

 Film

 Maharaj has appeared in episodes of the sci-fi series The Collector.
 He also appeared in the feature, The Exorcism Of Emily Rose with Laura Linney.

 Directing

 Maharaj worked with Antoine Fuqua on the film Shooter starring Mark Wahlberg.